Sky broadband offers competitive pricing, an excellent customer service record, and a home phone line included on all plans.

 | Contract | 24 months or rolling | 24 months or rolling | 24 months (but plan can be changed monthly) |

 The table illustrates Sky's key advantage - depth of content at a competitive price.
 Sky Essential TV starts at just £15 per month and already includes Netflix Standard with Ads and Discovery+ alongside Sky Atlantic.
-Sky Ultimate TV at £22 per month adds 35+ extra channels including Sky Max, Sky Comedy and National Geographic - and from 26 March 2026, Disney+, HBO Max and Hayu are being added to the bundle too.
+Sky Ultimate TV at £24 per month adds 35+ extra channels including Sky One, Sky Comedy and National Geographic - and also bundles subscriptions to Disney+, HBO Max and Hayu apps.

 EE TV is built around NOW memberships, which gives customers flexibility to change their plan month to month - useful if your viewing habits vary.
-From 26 March 2026, EE customers on the Entertainment TV tier will be automatically upgraded to the NOW Entertainment & HBO Max plan, bringing HBO Max into the fold.
+EE customers on the Entertainment TV now receive the NOW Entertainment & HBO Max plan, bringing HBO Max into the fold.
 However, Disney+ and Hayu remain Sky Ultimate exclusives.

 Where EE has something Sky doesn't is the Apple TV 4K option.
 Customers taking EE TV can choose an Apple TV 4K box instead of the EE TV Box Pro, and currently get six months of Apple TV+ free.
 That's a genuine differentiator for households already in the Apple ecosystem.